-We’ve tested this thing with many file formats and guess what?
+We’ve tested this thing with many file formats, and guess what?
 It does work.

-When it comes down to the advanced features, they are hidden away behind the scenes.
+When it comes down to the advanced features, they have hidden away behind the scenes.
 Advanced users should have no problem with this design choice.
 The Settings area with all the goodies can be accessed via the main menu section or the context menu.
 There’s also a settings button at the lower right-hand corner of the user interface.

-We liked the feature that allows the user to correct certain problems one may come across in some videos.
+We liked the feature that allows the user to correct specific problems one may come across in some videos.
 For example, a video might have audio that is not synchronized with the picture movement.
 That’s fine because PotPlayer can fix this issue like a boss, and with that, you’ve been made man.